Program Requirements for Classics (Classics), 2022-2023

 Advising

-Students in the doctoral program are required, at the beginning of each quarter, to consult the department’s graduate adviser who assists in planning their programs of study.
-After the written qualifying examinations are completed, the student’s individual adviser shares responsibility for guidance.
-However, students must continue to submit each quarter’s study list for the graduate adviser’s approval.
+Students in the doctoral program are required, at the beginning of each quarter, to consult the department’s Graduate Advisor who assists in planning their programs of study.
+After the written qualifying examinations are completed, the student’s individual Advisor shares responsibility for guidance.
+However, students must continue to submit each quarter’s study list for the Graduate Advisor’s approval.

 Major Fields or Subdisciplines